-Real Estate Investment Trusts (REITs) allow investors to buy shares in real estate companies, and are often thought of as a great first step into the world of real estate.
-There are several key differences between investing in REITs and investing in physical real estate, with the most obvious being property ownership.
-REITs see investors operating in the real estate industry without ever owning physical properties.
-This has a number of effects on the potential profits.
+Real Estate Investment Trusts (REITs) allow investors to buy shares in real estate companies and are often thought of as a great first step into the world of real estate.
+There are several key differences between investing in REITs and in physical real estate, with the most obvious being property ownership.
+REITs see investors operating in the real estate industry without ever owning physical properties, and this has a number of effects on the potential profits.

-As you examine real estate vs other investment returns, gold may not be the first thought that comes to mind.
-It is often not the most profitable, nor the most popular investment opportunity.
+As you examine real estate vs. other investment returns, gold may not be the first thought that comes to mind.
+It is often not the most profitable or popular investment opportunity.
 There is something to be said about investing in gold; although, investors looking for an asset to focus on may not find the returns they are hoping for by purchasing gold.